 78. A person burns more calories while sleeping than while watching TV.

-80. Every year, more than 2,000 left-handers die due to errors in the operation of mechanisms designed for right-handers.
+80. Every year, more than 2,000 left-handed people die due to errors in the operation of machines designed for right-handed people.

 81. It turns out that every 300th man has the opportunity to satisfy himself orally.